jkeiththomson/monarch_tools_old/README.md

 This version of `categorize` is intentionally simple: it **does not** write a Monarch‑format CSV yet.
 Instead, it focuses on helping you interactively curate a clean set of merchants, categories, and groups that other tooling can reuse.
 ---

+#### 3.5.x Options

+- `--dry-run`
+  Run the categorization flow without writing any changes to `categories.txt`, `groups.txt`, or `rules.json`.
+You still go through the full interactive canonical / category / group flow, but at the end the tool prints which files it *would* have written and exits without touching the filesystem.
+#### 3.5.x Interactive controls

+When `categorize` asks you for input, you can control it with the keyboard:

+- **Canonical merchant prompt**
+  - Hit **Enter** to accept the default (either the existing canonical name or the raw description).
+  - Type a new name to change the canonical merchant.
+  - Type `:q` to stop categorizing and choose whether to save progress.

+- **Category selection**
+  - Start typing part of a category name.
+The tool shows only categories whose names **contain** that substring (case-insensitive).
+  - Refine by typing a more specific filter; the list shrinks as you go.
+  - When the text you have typed is exactly the category you want to use (existing or new), press **Enter** on an empty line to accept it.
+  - If the category does not exist yet, it is created and added to `categories.txt`.
+  - Type `:q` at any prompt to stop categorizing and choose whether to save.

+- **Group selection**
+  - After picking a category that does not yet belong to a group, you will be asked to choose a group.
+  - Type part of a group name to filter the existing list (same behaviour as categories).
+  - Press **Enter** on an empty line to accept the current filter text as the group name.
+  - If the group does not exist yet, it is created and added to `groups.txt`.
+  - Type `:q` to stop and choose whether to save.

+- **Quit token**
+  - At any interactive prompt, typing `:q` (configurable in the code as `QUIT_TOKEN`) raises a controlled abort:
+    - You will be asked: "`:q` received.
+Save categorizations so far? [y/N]".
+    - Answer **y** to write `categories.txt`, `groups.txt`, and `rules.json` with all
+      changes made so far.
+    - Any other answer exits without writing any changes from this run.

 ## 4. Recommended iterative workflow